N-Pacis/todo-api-rate-limiter/README.md

     - Open the terminal and navigate to the directory where the cloned project is located

-    - open your terminal and run "npm install"
+    - open your terminal and run "yarn"

-    - open your terminal and run "npm start"
+    - open your terminal and run "yarn start"

     - open your browser and visit "localhost:5000/api-docs"

-### Visit the [Todo api rate limiter hosted online](http://todo-api-rate-limiter.onrender.com/api-docs) In order to ease the process of installing and running the project locally you can simply visit the hosted project

 ## Developed By 💻NKUBITO Pacis👨‍💻
 <div align="center">